Board of Directors

-Wayne MacNaughton (Halifax, NS) has had personal experience trying to make ends meet on social assistance.
+Wayne MacNaughton (NS).
+Wayne has had personal experience trying to make ends meet on social assistance.
 A firm believer in the motto of the disability rights movement – “nothing about us without us” – Wayne recognizes that solutions to poverty require engagement of the low income population.
 He has shared his message over the past few years as a Volunteer Inspirational Speaker with the United Way of Halifax Regional Municipality.
 Wayne is a bilingual community activist.
 He is a member of the Community Advocates Network in Nova Scotia, a founding member of the Community Society to End Poverty in Nova Scotia, and has been involved with the human rights network ATD Fourth World.
-Wayne is the current Treasurer of the Board.
 Click here to read Wayne’s Spotlight on Poverty blog.

-Kate Mechan (YK) works with the Yukon Anti-Poverty Coalition in Community Outreach.
+Kate Mechan (YK).
+Kate works with the Yukon Anti-Poverty Coalition in Community Outreach.